Get All the Dirt

 Dig a hole about the size of a basketball and mix in a couple scoops of compost.
 Plant the tuber so that it is covered with about 4” of soil.
 As it’s often difficult to identify the top, feel free to plant the tuber on its side.
 (If there happens to be a sprout, that indicates the top – plant that facing upwards.)
 Refill around plant with soil, tap down to eliminate air pockets and water well.

-Keep the soil moist.
-As the plants grow they will replace older leaves with new, fresh one.
+During the growing season, keep the soil moist.
+As the plants grow they will replace older leaves with new, fresh ones.
+Shedding leaves is normal and not grounds for concern.
 Remove the dead leaves to keep the plants looking their best.

 Gardeners in zones 8-10 may leave plants in the ground over the winter.
 For extra protection in colder parts of zone 8, mulch the crown with shredded leaves.
 In colder regions, lift and overwinter your elephant ears indoors.
 Treat them like cannas and dahlias; brush off the soil and store in peat at 45-50 degrees.
 Replant in spring when soil is warm.